aburstyn9068/aburstyn9068.github.io/README.md

-# From Agile Athletes to Agile Product Management
+# From Agile Athletes to Agile Product Management<br>by Adam Burstyn

 Does this sound like a job posting for your current role?:
 -	Cross-Functional Collaboration